 How Social Environmental Responsibility Fights Social Challenges

-What is apparent to me and many others is that how an individual, company, or brand looks at their social, environmental responsibility matters in today’s world.
+What is apparent to me and many others is how an individual, company, or brand looks at their social and environmental responsibility matters today.
 Companies today need to balance their needs for profits with the ecosystem, poverty, environment, and climate change.

 Many people may not realize that when a company has a Social Environmental Responsibility, they help the world through that social-environmental responsibility.
-In other words, today, we live in a world that is more interconnected than ever before, and what happens in one part of the world can affect another part.
+In other words, today, we live in a more interconnected world than ever, and what happens in one part of the world can affect another.

 A great example of this is pollution.
-I have personally seen in Asia where pollution from one country will affect another country.
+I have seen in Asia where pollution from one country will affect another.
 In the United States, the fires in California moved over to Salt Lake City to cause Salt Lake City to have pollution that rivals cities in Asia.

 Because of this chain effect, what one individual, company, or country does can affect another person, government, or company; this is why social-environmental responsibility is essential.

 Table of Contents

 - How Social Environmental Responsibility Fights Social Challenges